View INSTANT Quotes

 You earned 2% more interest than you paid.
 But remember, the loans and interest do not need to be paid back.

 When you take a fixed or wash loan, money is moved from the indexed account into the fixed account.
-For example, you borrow against your policy at 3% but your money grows at 3%.
-Some companies also refer to this as a zero cost loan.
+For example, you borrow against your policy at 3%, but your money grows at 3%.
+Some companies also refer to this as a zero-cost or wash loan.

 For an IUL policy to work properly and provide you with the most tax-free income, you need to follow three very important rules.

-1. Structure the IUL properly by purchasing the smallest amount of life insurance possible using IRS guidelines.
+1. Structure the IUL properly by purchasing the smallest of life insurance possible using IRS guidelines.
 This is a calculation that needs to be done by a qualified advisor.
-We can run these numbers for you.ds
+We can run these numbers for you.

 1. Fund the policy with the maximum premium but keep it from becoming a (MEC) modified endowment contract.
 Our calculation process does this automatically.
 We recommend funding your policy using the guideline premium test.

-1. By knowing your goals and time line we can develop a contribution schedule that allows for the most premium going into your policy as possible.
-This may be a short pay where we get all the funds into your policy over 5 years or maybe a plan that you make consistent premium contributions until you are ready to take your tax free income stream.
+1. By knowing your goals and timeline, we can develop a contribution schedule that allows for the most premium going into your policy.
+This may be a short pay where we get all the funds into your policy over five years or maybe a plan that you make consistent premium contributions until you are ready to take your tax-free income stream.

-If applicants can follow these very simple rules, their IUL policy will become a wealth-building machine rather than just a regular life insurance policy.
+If you can follow these simple rules, your IUL policy can become a wealth-building machine rather than just a regular life insurance policy.
 The IUL can outperform traditional retirement products because of five important reasons.

 1. There is no contribution limit mandated by the federal government.